-Name of the data source Name of the activity data Ministry of Ecology and Natural Resources The amount and composition of waste incinerated at waste incineration plants in Ukraine. of Ukraine Data on methane recovery from landfills.
-Data on the morphology and density of waste.
-Data on household wastewater.
-Information on the volumes of activities performed during the period starting from 1990, which falls under the activities of paragraphs 3 and 4, Article 3 of Kyoto Protocol.
+Name of the data source Name of the activity data Ministry of Communities and Territo- Statistical reporting form No.1-TPV "Report on Solid Waste Management". ries Development of Ukraine Information on the implementation of modern methods and technologies in the field of household waste management in Ukraine.
+State Water Resources Agency of Statistical form No. 2-TP "Report on Water Use" (data on volumes of treated household Ukraine and industrial wastewater).
+Data on the area of cultivated peat soils.
 Ministry of Infrastructure of Ukraine Information on the volumes of activities performed during the period starting from 1990, which falls under the activities of paragraphs 3 and 4, Article 3 of Kyoto Protocol.
-State Service of Geodesy, Cartography Reporting data on quantitative accounting of land in Ukraine, including the report on avail- ability of land and land distribution among owners, by type of land use and economic activ- ity.
-Land Registry in Ukraine.
-State Forest Resources Agency of Ukraine Information on the volumes of activities performed during the period starting from 1990, which falls under the activities of paragraphs 3 and 4, Article 3 of Kyoto Protocol.
-Information about forests and forest management activities in the forests of the State Forest Resources Agency of Ukraine.
-Volumes of wood harvested in 1961-1992.
-Information on the volumes of activities performed during the period starting from 1990, which falls under the activities of paragraphs 3 and 4, Article 3 of Kyoto Protocol.
-Information on the livestock and its structure in agricultural enterprises and household farms, grouping of agricultural enterprises based on the livestock, feed consumption in agricultural enterprises and household farms.
+State Service of Ukraine for Geodesy, Information on areas of land use.
+Cartography and Cadastre of Ukraine State Forest Resources Agency of Information on the volumes of activities performed during the period starting from 1990, Ukraine which falls under the activities of paragraphs 3 and 4, Article 3 of Kyoto Protocol.
+Information about forests and forest management activities in the forests of the State For- est Resources Agency of Ukraine.
+Areas of forest fires in forests of the State Forest Resources Agency of Ukraine.
+Territorial Public Administration Information on the livestock and its structure in agricultural enterprises and household farms, grouping of agricultural enterprises based on the livestock, feed consumption in agricultural enterprises and household farms.
 Information about technical parameters of existing Municipal Solid Waste landfills and the amount of Municipal Solid Waste deposited.
-Information about thermal disposal of medical waste.
-Regional Departments of the State Emergency Service of Ukraine Information about the number of fires on agricultural crops by regions.
-Ukrainian Research Institute of Civil Pro- Data on fires on grassland tection (UkrRICP) and on the on grandalities , Data on the livestock of rams and wethers in the sheep herd structure by agricultural enter- prises and household farms.
-State Agency of Ukraine on the Exclusion Zone Management E and on 191991 and in the entered Editor Done management
+Information about thermal disposal of medical waste Regional Departments of the State Information about the number of fires on agricultural crops by regions.
+Emergency Service of Ukraine Ukrainian Civil Protection Research In- Data on fire areas on grasslands and non-forest wetlands. stitute (UkrCPRI) State Enterprise "Agency of Animal Data on the livestock of rams and wethers in the sheep herd structure by agricultural Identification and Registration" enterprises and household farms.
+State Agency of Ukraine on the Exclu- Data on forest land in the exclusion zone. sion Zone Management Information on the volumes of activities performed during the period starting from 1990, which falls under the activities of paragraphs 3 and 4, Article 3 of Kyoto Protocol.
+Ukrainian State-owned Project Forestry Information about forests in the forests of the State Forest Resources Agency of Ukraine Production Association and some other forest users.
+"UKRDERZHLISPROEKT" Companies for methane recovery at the Data on the methane recovery at the MSW landfills. landfills